TITLE 13

 (e) Upon a finding by the Court of a violation of a support order after notice to a defendant and a hearing on a rule to show cause, and in the case of a defendant who derives income from self-employment by an employer not subject to the jurisdiction of the Court, or from any other type of employment which makes the attachment of income impractical, the Court shall require the person to enter into bond or other adequate collateral security, with or without sureties, to secure payment of the obligation to the Court in the amount of the past-due support plus a sum fixed by the Court to insure the payment of support as it becomes due for a period of not less than 3 months, conditioned upon the person making payment as previously ordered.
 The Court may order the cancellation of the bond or other collateral security upon proof of full payment of past-due and current support pursuant to the support order, as follows:

-(1) The Court may order the cancellation of a bond or other collateral security imposed for a first violation of support order after proof of full payment of past-due and current support payments;
+(1) The Court may order the cancellation of a bond or other collateral security imposed for a first violation of support order after proof of full payment of past-due and current support payments.

 (3) The Court may order the cancellation of a bond or other collateral security imposed for a third violation of support order 24 months after proof of full payment of past-due and current support payments.